Pastor Zip's US Lutheran Web Links

 Anglo-Lutheran Catholic Church

-The Augustana Catholic Communion [No web site]
+The Augustana Catholic Communion [No current web site]

 The Augustana Evangelical Catholic Communion formed at the end of 2004, their bishops having all been ordained into "valid Apostolic Succession," and including Lutheran, Anglican, and (non-Roman) Catholic churches.
 It has the ultimate goal of being in union with the Bishop of Rome in the same manner as the Eastern Catholic (sometimes called "Uniate") Churches.
-It has been renamed in 2010.
+It was renamed in 2010.

 The Evangelical Catholic Church

-The oldest of the "evangelical catholic" Lutheran church bodies, its founders included pastors of the Lutheran Church—Missouri Synod who were exploring Eastern Orthodoxy.
+The eldest of the "evangelical catholic" Lutheran church bodies, its founders included pastors of the Lutheran Church—Missouri Synod who were exploring Eastern Orthodoxy.
 Had the Catholic Church accepted the Lutheran reforms of the 16th Century, Holy Mother Church may have become something like this.
+With the death of its first Bishop in 2009, it became inactive until the consecration of a new Bishop in 2014, at which time it reported parishes in 5 states.
 Wikipedia entry

-The Lutheran Orthodox Church aka "The Catholic Church-Lutheran Rite"
+formerly aka "The Catholic Church-Lutheran Rite"

 This "Evangelical Catholic" church organized in 2004 when several Bishops of the Lutheran Evangelical Protestant Church were consecrated into Apostolic Succession.
 Part of the formation of the Augustana Evangelical Catholic Communion (above), it quickly resigned and began to ordain women as priests and bishops.
 Contrary to most Lutherans it has an emphasis on the "Rapture" and Christ's imminent return.
 The LOC has since reconciled its communion fellowship with the LEPC and it is also in communion with the AIELC.
 It also has congregations in India, Sri Lanka, and the Philippines.
 Wikipedia entry